 On the event day, set out foods early that won’t spoil, such as crudité and dip.
 Wrap them tightly to ensure freshness and tear off the plastic wrap when the doorbell first rings.

-Don’t forget the music–a party essential, even if it’s just a playlist on your iPhone.
+Line up the music–a party essential, even if it’s just a playlist on your iPhone.

 Do a sound and camera check